5 reasons Pennsylvania's special election matters

 That's because the stakes are much higher than they may appear, not just for the candidates but for President Donald Trump.

-The results will be taken as a clues to the national mood of voters heading into President Donald Trump's first midterm election, trends among key suburban and rural constituencies, and the effectiveness of the Trump tax cut as a campaign issue.
-It is also being watched closely to learn whether Republican incumbents should jump ship or would-be Democratic challengers should pass on races in tough districts, and whether GOP lawmakers need to distance themselves from Trump or Democrats must rethink their approach to campaigning in his shadow.
+The results will be taken as a clues to the national mood of voters heading into Trump's first midterm election, trends among key suburban and rural constituencies, and the effectiveness of the Trump tax cut as a campaign issue.
+It is also being watched closely to learn whether Republican incumbents should jump ship; would-be Democratic challengers should pass on races in tough districts; GOP lawmakers need to distance themselves from Trump; or Democrats must rethink their approach to campaigning in his shadow.

-Because Pennsylvania's 18th District has been so solidly Republican — Trump won by 20 percentage points in 2016 and the last congressman, Republican Tim Murphy, was elected eight times — a Lamb victory would be taken by political pros in both parties as a sign that the GOP could get wiped out in November's mid-term elections.
+Because Pennsylvania's 18th District has been so solidly Republican — Trump won it by 20 percentage points in 2016, and the last congressman, Republican Tim Murphy, was elected eight times — a Lamb victory would be taken by political pros in both parties as a sign that the GOP could get wiped out in November's midterm elections.

 And even a narrow Republican victory could be a harbinger of a power shift in the House.
 If Saccone defies expectations and wins by a comfortable margin, Democrats will have to reassess their strategy.